-As well as possibly being more competitive, claiming on a standalone policy for your watches might not affect your no-claims bonus on your main home insurance policy.
+As well as possibly being more competitive, claiming on a standalone policy for your watches is unlikely to affect your no-claims bonus on your main home insurance policy.

 Engagement rings are likely to be one of the most precious things you ever own – both in monetary terms and in sentimental terms.

-If the worst comes to the worst and you need a new diamond, it’s good to know that your insurance policy will cover the cost of replacing it.
+If the worst comes to the worst and you need a new diamond, it’s good to know that your insurance might cover the cost of replacing it.

 It might also be worth having your engagement ring revalued every once in a while.
-You might find that you become over or underinsured when the value of gold and gems fluctuate.
+You might find that you become over or underinsured if its value changes.